hartsfield/TagMachine/README.md

 # #TagMachine

+# NOTE: I'm re-writing this project using the bolt architecture here: https://github.com/hartsfield/machinetag

+# Consider this project obsolete

 NOTE: This program is still in alpha stages and is extremely unstable.
 Don't expect it to be bug free.